-VIDEO: USCG medevacs two from lift boat
+VIDEO: USCG carries out medevacs on two coasts

-VIDEO: USCG medevacs two from lift boatWritten by Marine Log Staff
+VIDEO: USCG carries out medevacs on two coastsWritten by Marine Log Staff

+U.S. Coast Guard medevac teams were in action on two successive days — and on two coasts — this week.

-The U.S. Coast Guard has released video showing the medevac of two men from a liftboat approximately 40 miles offshore from Marsh Island, La., Sunday.
+Yesterday the U.S. Coast Guard released video showing the medevac of two men from a liftboat approximately 40 miles offshore from Marsh Island, La., Sunday.
+Today, the agency released a video showing the medevac of a 35-year-old male off the tugboat Cape Ann approximately 28 miles northwest of Eureka, Calif., on Monday.

-At approximately 7:53 p.m.
-Coast Guard District Eight watchstanders received a notification from the liftboat Brazos that two men needed medical attention after the vessel had experienced a fire onboard.
+The liftboat medevac response began at approximately 7:53 p.m., Sunday, wheb Coast Guard District Eight watchstanders received a notification from the liftboat Brazos that two men needed medical attention after the vessel had experienced a fire onboard.

 Coast Guard District Eight watchstanders coordinated the launch of a Coast Guard Air Station New Orleans MH-60 Jayhawk helicopter aircrew to conduct the medevac.